-Time played: Around 80 hours (at least)
+Time played: Around 80 hours (at least) for initial review

 Five years ago, the battle royale genre was barely existent.
 Titles like PlayerUnknown’s Battlegrounds and Fortnite catapulted the new craze to heights unheard of.
 With every influencer possessing half a streaming setup jumping into the phenomenon, you literally cannot avoid the buzz.
 Terms like “winner winner chicken dinner” and “where we dropping boys?” have now transcended videogames media into general pop culture, which for better or worse, is hard to dispute as anything but an achievement.
 Then on February 4, 2019 a new challenger arose.

 Respawn Entertainment stealth-dropped Apex Legends to the world and within a week reached a player base of 25 million.
 That’s a feat many developers dream of as a lifetime goal - not in seven days.
 It’s easy to see why it’s been so successful, with Apex pulling heavily from Respawn’s acclaimed Titanfall universe, even going as far as to call it a spinoff.
 However, Apex stands on its own two legs better than anything the studio has released prior.

 We'll be continuing to update this review intermittently to assess how Apex Legends' updates and battle passes affect the game.
 However our initial review score and verdict will not be changed.